 A typical infection goes through the following steps.
 An attacker picks targets with RDP ports available online and identifies if the computer is assigned to an enterprise network.
 Alternatively, he can always buy access to previously hacked RDP servers, via marketplaces like xDedic.

-Once he purchased or gained access to a computer by brute-forcing the RDP connection with basic username-password combos, the attacker downloads and then manually executes a version of the Crysis ransomware on each of the hacked computer.
+Once he purchased or gained access to a computer by brute-forcing the RDP connection with basic username-password combos, the attacker downloads and then manually executes a version of the Crysis ransomware on each of the hacked computers.

 In one case it was observed that CRYSIS was deployed six times, packed in different ways on a single endpoint within ten minutes.
 The attackers copied over several files and appeared to be experimenting with different payloads to find the best option.